 Creating a working environment seems simple.
-As in It’s a Jungle in There, you can distill that down to:
+As It’s a Jungle in There describes, you can distill it down to the following:

 But creating a successful organization takes much more effort and a mini-degree in psychology.

 The challenge starts with how you hire people